PostHog/meta/requests-for-comments/2022-11-29-web-performance-beta.md

 * are my assets or server responses compressed
 * have the speed or size of my responses changed over time
 * what factors are affecting page speed of my application
-* how do these web performance measures correlate with my product analytics
+* how do these web performance measures correlate with my product analytics events
+* what was happening in the browser at a specific moment in a session recording

 ## Success criteria
 *How do we know if this is successful (i.e. metrics, customer feedback), what's out of scope, whats makes this ambitious?*